 - Makefile, sim.mk, power.mk

 - Integration of Hammer's build system into Chipyard and abstracts away some Hammer commands.

-- · build
+- build

 - Hammer output directory.
-Can be changed with the OBJ_DIR variable.
+Can be changed with the OBJ\DIR variable.

 - Will contain subdirectories such as syn-rundir and par-rundir and the inputs.yml denoting the top module and input Verilog files.

 - env.yml

 - A template file for tool environment configuration.
 Fill in the install and license server paths for your environment.

 - example-vlsi

 - Entry point to Hammer.
 Contains example placeholders for hooks.

 - example-asap7.yml, example-tools.yml

 - Hammer IR for this tutorial.

-- example-design.yml, example-nangate45.yml, example-tech.yml

-- Hammer IR not used for this tutorial but provided as templates.

-- generated-src

-- All of the elaborated Chisel and FIRRTL.

-- hammer, hammer-<vendor>-plugins, hammer-<tech>-plugin

-- Core, tool, tech repositories.

-- view_gds.py

-- A convenience script to view a layout using gdspy.
-Note that this will be very slow for large layouts (e.g. a Rocket core)!
+- example-design.yml, example-nangate45.yml, example-tech.yml - Hammer IR not used for this tutorial but provided as templates. - generated-src - All of the elaborated Chisel and FIRRTL. - hammer, hammer-<vendor>-plugins, hammer-<tech>-plugin - Core, tool, tech repositories. - view\gds.py - A convenience script to view a layout using gdstk or gdspy.
+Only use this for small layouts (i.e. smaller than the TinyRocketConfig example) since the gdstk-produced SVG will be too big and gdspy's GUI is very slow for large layouts!